Option Queen Letter

-Trading Futures, Options on Futures, and retail off-exchange foreign currency transactions involves substantial risk of loss and is not suitable for all investors.
-You should carefully consider whether trading is suitable for you in light of your circumstances, knowledge, and financial resources.
-You may lose all or more of your initial investment.
+Trading futures, options on futures and retail off-exchange foreign currency transactions involves substantial risk of loss and is not suitable for all investors.

 Past performance is not necessarily indicative of future results.